 At the annual stockholder's meeting held on June 14, 2006, the Company's stockholders approved the 2006 Stock-Based Compensation Plan (the "2006 Plan").
 The 2006 Plan authorizes the grant of Stock Options, Stock Units, Stock Appreciation Rights, Restricted Stock, Deferred Stock, Stock Bonuses, and other equity-based awards.
 The number of shares of Common Stock initially available under the 2006 Plan is 800,000.
-The number of shares of common stock available for future award grants to employees and directors under this plan is 413,500.
+As of December 31, 2009 the number of shares of common stock available for future award grants to employees and directors under this plan is 273,500.